 Kvernufoss Waterfall - the less visited Neighbour of Skógafoss in South-Iceland

-Kvernufoss waterfall is a beautiful 30-meters high (98 ft) waterfall that is half-hidden away in a gorge in South Iceland, yet very close to the ring-road.
+Kvernufoss waterfall is a beautiful 30-meter high (98 ft) waterfall that is half-hidden away in a gorge in South Iceland, yet very close to the ring-road.

-It is located on the east side of the popular Skógafoss waterfall and is often overlooked by travellers.
+It is located on the east side of the popular Skógafoss waterfall and used to be overlooked by travellers.

-I myself visited it for the first time back in 2010 but had often ogled it from the ring road when driving east after visiting Skógafoss waterfall.
+I first visited it back in 2010 but had often ogled it from the ring road when driving east after visiting Skógafoss waterfall.

 Kvernufoss Waterfall